5 Exciting Tips for a Simple Christmas Focused on Christ

 Children-simple CHRISTMAS

-I hope you enjoyed reading these 5 tips on how to celebrate a simple Christmas with family.
+I hope you enjoyed reading these 5 tips on celebrating a simple Christmas with family.

 A simple Christmas can be accomplished in many ways; what matters most is that we intentionally focus on Jesus during this special time of year.